Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: MeasureBench

 We assembled a real-world subset of images from three sources: (i) Google Image Search using instrument-specific keywords, restricted to images under permissive licenses for usage, (ii) photos contributed by team members under private authorization, and (iii) images purchased from a third-party vendor.
 We removed low-quality images (e.g., blurry, low-resolution, or occluded) and annotated the remaining images using a standardized schema.
 For each image, we recorded the instrument type, readout design, candidate units, and the valid interval of reading values; any value within this interval is considered correct.

 We recruited 10 qualified annotators and assigned tasks aligned with their professional backgrounds.
 Each image was independently labeled by one annotator and verified by another; disagreements were adjudicated by a third annotator.
 Another independent round of review was conducted to verify the correctness of annotation, including the numerical intervals and the unit.
+We have also conducted a preliminary analysis on prompt sensitivity (with details in Sec~\ref{sec:prompt-sensitivity}) and find very little impact on overall results, so we leave most of the collected prompts unchanged.

-\subsection{Data Synthesis Framework}
+\subsection{Data synthesis framework}

-We build a data synthesis framework that scales to many instrument types at low cost.
-Each measuring instrument is implemented as a \textbf{generator} with a unified interface and registered in a global \textbf{registry}.
-Within each generator we randomize the number and type of scales, units, scale ranges, pointer angles, materials, lighting, backgrounds, and camera poses.
-Given a list of target instruments, the framework queries the registry and returns rendered images with standardized labels for evaluation and training.